 Gamma knife radiation.
 This uses radiation beams called gamma rays.
-The rays are sent from a machine are focused at the tumor from hundreds of different angles at the same time.
+The rays are sent from a machine and focused at the tumor from hundreds of angles at the same time.
 This treatment is usually done in 1 session.

-Linear accelerator.
-Instead of delivering many beams at once, this machine moves around the head to deliver radiation to the tumor from different angles.
+Linear accelerator based.
+Instead of sending many beams at once, this machine moves around the head to send radiation to the tumor from different angles.
 Treatment is usually done in 1 to 5 sessions.

 You'll have imaging tests to see if the cancer has spread to other parts of your brain and your spinal cord.
 If the cancer has spread, you may have radiation to your whole brain and spinal cord.